UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 Is there a cost associated with usage?

-   - Yes for the two Cryptowatch feeds, no for the SushiSwap subgraph.
+   - Yes

 If there is a free tier available, how many queries does it allow for?

-   - For Cryptowatch, the free tier is limited to 10 API credits per 24-hours; the cost of querying the market price of a given exchange is 0.005 API credits (i.e. querying two exchanges will cost 0.010 API credits).
+   - For Cryptowatch, the free tier is limited to 10 API credits per 24-hours; the cost of querying the market price of a given exchange is 0.005 API credits (i.e. querying two exchanges will cost 0.015 API credits).
-   - Therefore, querying the two CEX exchanges can be performed 997 times per day.
+   - Therefore, querying all three exchanges can be performed 665 times per day.
-   - There are no limits for querying the SushiSwap subgraph.
+   - In other words, all three exchanges can be queried at most every 130 seconds.

 What would be the cost of sending 15,000 queries?

-    - Approximately $3.50
+    - Approximately $5

 ## PRICE FEED IMPLEMENTATION

-These price identifiers use the [UniswapPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js), [CryptoWatchPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/CryptoWatchPriceFeed.js), and [ExpressionPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/ExpressionPriceFeed.js).
+These price identifiers use [CryptoWatchPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/CryptoWatchPriceFeed.js).

 ## TECHNICAL SPECIFICATIONS